TOD-theses/paper-T-RACE/main.typ

 Thus, we exclude TOD candidates, where $T_B$ has no code access.

 == Experiment
 In this section, we discuss the results of applying the TOD candidate mining methodology on a randomly sampled sequence of 100 blocks, different from the block range we used for the development of the filters.
-Refer to @cha:reproducibility for the experiment setup and the reproducible sampling.
+Refer to @cha:reproducibility for the experiment setup.

 We mined the blocks from block 19,830,547 up to block 19,830,647, containing a total of 16,799 transactions.